CPAN-Security/security.metacpan.org/docs/cpan-starjacking.md

 Read [CPAN add link to version control system](https://perlmaven.com/how-to-add-link-to-version-control-system-of-a-cpan-distributions) for more about how to set the metadata.

-CPAN metadats are effectively unverified.
+CPAN metadata is effectively unverified.

 PyPI now implements a mechanism for verifying metadata with [Project Metadata Verifications](https://docs.pypi.org/project_metadata/#verified-details):